NonneTrapuE/Auto_PostgreSQL_for_Mattermost/README.md

 # Warning

-It's an experimental script, only tested on Fedora 38 with PostgreSQL 15.
-Script is not complete.
+It's an experimental script, only tested on Fedora 38 with PostgreSQL 15 and Mattermost 7.10.0 Script is not complete.